 Because the first way is too much energy consumed, it will seriously crowd out the energy needed by the physical/mental body, so it cannot be used by the individual for a long time.
 Therefore, the second method is recommended.

-The second way, that is ABC model, the psychologist Albert Ellis proposed that “our emotions and behaviors (C: Consequences) are not directly determined by life events (A: Activating Events), but rather by the way these events are cognitively processed and evaluated (B: Beliefs)”.
+The second way, is the ABC model, the psychologist Albert Ellis proposed that “our emotions and behaviors (C: Consequences) are not directly determined by life events (A: Activating Events), but rather by the way these events are cognitively processed and evaluated (B: Beliefs)”.
 In short, negative emotional/behavioral disorders are not directly caused by the Activating Event, but by the individual's incorrect perceptions/thoughts about the event.

 Therefore, to correct a person's negative emotion/behavior disorder, it is necessary to correct the person's interpretation of the event instead of avoiding the motivating event - this is also the content of the later Rational-Emotive Therapy (RET).

-For example, a customer is complaining the late delivery and speak bad words to you.
+For example, a customer is complaining about the late delivery and speaking bad words to you.
 The surface acting might that you feel very angry but you have to keep polite to the customer.
 While the deeper acting is that it is not your responsibility.
-What you can do is to comfort the customer emotionally and urge the corresponding department for a quicker delivery.
+What you can do is comfort the customer emotionally and urge the corresponding department for a quicker delivery.
 Then you did a good job!

 I hope you can learn to try to adjust your daily "emotional labor" with "deep action", and use the energy saved for "mental labor" or "physical labor" to effectively improve your performance at work, and focus your energy on the things/objects that really matter.